cheery/lever/README.md

 TODO, also may want to sprinkle some (already running) code examples into introduction to immediately prove some claims.

+### Console - modules, compiler, bytecode usecase

+Although it is surrounded by syntax, "import" is just a function in your module.
+The result is you can do weird parlour tricks by importing from other modules.

+Python tried to dictate and force me to not change default environment of a script.
+It was one of those decisions that drove me to design my own language that would not have this handicap.

+Lever console is something that is not implemented in the runtime.
+It's an application present in app/main.lc.
+Here you have a shortened version of that program:

+    import base, compiler

+    console = :module("console", base)
+        dir = getcwd()
+        name = "console"
+        %"import" = Import(dir,
+            ModuleScope(dir, %"import".scope.parent))

+    while true
+        string = input(">> ")
+        code = compiler.read_string(string)
+        print(repr(load(code)(console)))

+As shown above, the code is explicitly compiled, explicitly loaded and the environment where it runs is explicitly created and passed in.
+You can absolutely replace one or all of these pieces with your own.

+Like a firearm, you can disassemble Lever's way to load code and then assemble it back up.
+And like with firearms, you bear the consequences of using the power it provides.
+I admit the whole lever is just a tool.
+It leaves the moral decisions to whoever uses it.

 ### Collision checking between shapes - Custom multimethods usecase

+Lever has fixed-arity multimethods that resolve to a value to call in place of a multimethod.
+If no match is made, you will observe a call to .default -value.

+Lever multimethods do not obey inheritance rules.
+They also may start to accumulate methods if you reload modules.
+It is very easy to reason about their behavior though.

+I figured out how awesome they are at implementing operators such as "+", "-" and so on.
+And thought, if you don't do some stupid things they really shine at what they are good at.

+To showcase multimethods, I got this collision checking between different kinds of shapes:

     collides = multimethod(2)